Creating a Great Place to Work

 Step 3: Sharing values for long-term success

-Directing a business’s focus away from profit alone and instead toward creating and sharing value is a more sustainable way of ensuring a company’s long-term success.
+Directing a business’s focus away from profit alone and instead toward creating a “sharing value” is a more sustainable way of ensuring a company’s long-term success.
 After all, doing business and running a successful company does not have to be a zero-sum game, where in order for one party to succeed, another needs to take a hit.

-This ‘Shared Value’ principle involves distributing value that is created to all stakeholder groups – including rewarding team members when the company enjoys success, but similarly, sharing in the pain when times are tough.
+This ‘Shared Value’ principle involves distributing value that is created for all stakeholder groups – including rewarding team members when the company enjoys success, but similarly, sharing in the pain when times are tough.
 For example, during the Global Financial Crisis in 2007, I delivered news to the team that the company wasn’t doing well, and we had two options: cut everyone’s pay by 10%, or be forced to let go of three staff.

 The vote was unanimous: all staff agreed to take a 10% pay cut in order to protect the teammate next to them.

 This passion and dedication are rare to find in a workplace.
 It proves how important it is to have the best people with the right passion, skills, and values, and – crucially – to treat them fairly.
 Reward your team when things are going well.
 At ZINC, our team has an on-site gym, breakfast & lunch daily, additional leave based on their time with ZINC as well as a host of other advantages.
 However, rewarding teams isn’t a constant part of the mix- it has to be earned and a mutual understanding needs to exist between you and your teams to make this work.
 At times we scale back some of the team member rewards as we have not been creating the necessary level of value to sustain some elements of our benefits program.
 It’s a flexible structure built on trust.

 It may come across a very simplistic way of looking at it, but if you do the right thing by your team, they will nearly always do the right thing by you.